Rebuilding the ART-13 Transmitters

 Pilot Lamps - High intensity LEDs with vintage-type jewels are used.
 Red = +HV, Yellow = +LV, Blue = ART-13 Pwr ON, Green = AC power ON to +28 supply and to +HV & +LV supplies.

-Cabinet - Derelict BC-348 cabinet with black delrin front panel.
+Cabinet-Chassis - Derelict BC-348 cabinet with black delrin front panel.
 The "cool" tags were donated by KØDWC and KE7MFW.
 Cabinet was painted with VHT Black Wrinkle Finish paint.
+The chassis is steel.

 NOTE ON CABINET: Since the BC-348 cabinet is aluminum (and the Dyna-Sim panel is delrin) and the case of the ART-13 is aluminum, no protection is provided for magnetic coupling from the non-potted transformers in the power supply.
 When installing the power supply be sure it is not placed directly next to the right side of the ART-13.
 Since this is where the ART-13 Audio Module is, very likely magnetic coupling will occur and cause some 60Hz hum to appear on the signal in the VOICE mode.